Dr John J Ryan Higher Diploma in Sports Medicine

 Adults and children can have hydrocortisone injections.

 Hydrocortisone injections aren’t suitable for some people.
-Tell your doctor before starting the medicine if you:

-If you have diabetes and monitor your own blood sugar, you will need to do this more often.
+If you have diabetes and monitor your blood sugar, you will need to do this more often.
 Hydrocortisone injections can affect your blood sugar control.

 How and when to have them